ChanthMiao/ghc-wiki-mirror/dependent-haskell.md

 ### 2. Erasure

 In DH, *the programmer knows, for sure, which bits of the program will be retained at runtime, and which will be erased*.
+We shall call this the **Predictable Erasure Principle (PEP)**.
 Some dependently typed languages (Idris1, but notably not Idris2) leave this choice to a compiler analysis, but in DH we make it fully explicit in the types.